luckycelestial/krivva-storefront/README.md

-# Chak Clothings
+# Krivva by Rethika

-A fresh start for the Chak Clothings project.
+A fresh start for the Krivva by Rethika.